Josh Gregory

 This web browser interface gives you more fine-grained control over the image generation process, but using it is optional.
 You can find more info on it here.
 You can also go to the ChatGPT interface and interact with text alone.

-To stop everything, go to both tabs opened in your terminal and type Ctrl+C
+To stop everything, go to both tabs opened in your terminal and type Ctrl+C. You might need to type it a few times before the programs quit.

 Have fun creating! :)